Progrunning/IoT/AdafruitSoilMoistureReader/App/README.md

 ## Run

+### Permissions

+Before you will be able to run the App you will need to update the executable permissions on the application and python script files.
+You can do that by executing the following commands

+`chmod +x ./AdafruitSoilMoistureReader.App`
+`chmod +x ./read_temp_and_soil_moisture.py`

+### Execution

 The app takes a single input argument.

-The argument is the path to the Python executable.
-The executable for Python Version 3 is usually located in the following path `/usr/bin/python3` on your Rasperry Pi
+The argument is the path to Python executable.
+The executable for Python Version 3 is usually located in the following path `/usr/bin/python3` on your Rasperry Pi.

+For instance, the execute command could look like this:

+`./AdafruitSoilMoistureReader.App /usr/bin/python3`